Tewodros II: Military skills

-His military experience started when he served in his half brother's army, he had fought in the Battle of Wadkaltabu were he helped defeat an Egyptian raid.
+Tewodros II's military career started when he served in his relative, Kenfu Haile Giorgis', army.
+In 1837, he led a successful attack on Ottoman forces in the town of Gallabat and fought in the Battle of Wadkaltabu where he helped defeat an Egyptian raid.
 His uncle, Dejazmach Kenfu died in 1839 and Qwara was lost to the family and claimed by Empress Menen of Gondar.
 Kassa Hailu resorted to become a shifta, one who refuses to recognize his feudal lord.
 Kassa Hailu organized his own army in the plains of Qwara.
 When he became too powerful to ignore, as a way to deal with him without using force, he was named Dajazmach of Qwara and given the hand of Tawabach, the daughter of Ras Ali of Begemder, in 1845.

 Kassa was very close to Tawabach and devoted to his marriage but his submission to Empress Menen was short-lived.
 In October 1846, he attacked and plundered Dembea, a city located due south of Gondar, and in January 1847 he went on to occupy Gondar.
 When Kassa unoccupied Gondar later that year, Empress Menen sent an army after him into north of Lake Tana.
-Kassa easily defeated the army and took the Empress as prisoner (Marcus 2002, 60).
+Kassa easily defeated the army and took the Empress as prisoner.
 Her son, Ras Ali of Begemder, chose to negotiate with Kassa; he gave Kassa all lands west and north of Lake Tana and Kassa in return released his mother (Prouty and Rosenfeld 1982, 60).
 The reconciled relationship with Empress Menen led him to join up with Ras Ali and Ras Goshu Zewde of Gojam.
 However, when conflict re-emerged yet again in 1852, Kassa retreated back to Qwara to re-strengthen his troops.

 In 1842 Tewodros invaded Egyptian-controlled Sudan from western Ethiopia, successfully capturing Metemma.
 However, he suffered a major defeat in March 1848 at the Battle of Dabarki, effectively ending his invasion.
 The defeat at Dabarki led to Tewodros taking efforts to modernize his military, incorporating firearm drills and more modern artillery.